amazon-braket/amazon-braket-examples/docs/INSTRUCTIONS.md

 - I don't like how the notebook is abbreviated
     - Change it!!
 Or it will not be accepted.
 - My notebook comes up too many times!
-    - Consider shortening text and `buzzwords`.
+    - Consider shortening text and removing `buzzwords`.